-The fish market is the one that most people seem to be impressed with.
-There are dozens different types of local fish, such as sardines, anchovies, mackerel, tuna, but also some imported fish, such as cod and salmon.
+The fish market is the one that most visitors seem to be impressed with.
+There are dozens of different types of local fish, such as sardines, anchovies, mackerel and tuna.
+You will also find imported fish, such as cod and salmon.

 Nuts and spices in the Athens central food market

 It might come as a surprise, but we have shops specializing in loose nuts, spices and herbs.
 My favourite nut store is 1001 Gefsis, on Athinas 42.
 They have the best nuts in Athens, and also sell a variety of herbs, dried fruits and more.

 On Evripidou 41, you can find Bahar store.
 This is the only dedicated spice store in central Athens that is always busy.
 There are many more down the street, but if you want the best quality just wait patiently in the queue.

 More food shopping – Bakeries, cheese and delis

 Some of my favourite bakeries in the city of Athens are on Athinas street.
 They sell traditional types of bread, cookies and other goodies like honey and halva.
 Vegans love our bakeries!

 If you are a fan of cheese, there are a few popular shops to buy some local cheeses.
 Apart from our famous feta cheese, look out for kasseri, graviera and kefalotyri.
 Karatzas, on the corner of Athinas and Sofokleous street, has amazing quality.

 Zouridakis, on Evripidou 25, is a lovely store with Cretan products.
 You can have a taste of Cretan cheeses, rusks and the famous Cretan raki.